Checklist: How to write business award entries for tech companies

 The benefits extend far beyond a badge to put on your website and a warm, fuzzy feeling.
 Award wins are a valuable PR tactic: not only do they promote your tech business to a wider audience, but they also let everyone know that you’re the best of the best.
 The right award can even help you stand out from competitors, increase staff morale, and help with recruitment.
 Of course, you have to win before you can start reaping the benefits.

 If you’re working with a PR agency, they’ll be able to offer advice on how to write a business award entry that bowls over the judges.
 Some tech PR agencies will even offer to write it for you, but they may charge an additional fee for this.

 If you don’t have a PR agency, that doesn’t mean you can’t enter – or even win – some cracking tech and B2B business awards.
 It just takes patience, planning, and a little industry know-how to steer you in the right direction.

 Follow our handy checklist for writing business awards entries, and you won’t go far wrong…

 Believe us when we say there are plenty of tech and business awards out there.
 You don’t need to force your business into an award or category that’s a poor fit.
 Not only are you less likely to win anyway, but if you do win the award will be less relevant and meaningful.

 If you haven’t found an appropriate award yet, don’t stop looking – something will come along eventually.
-We explore the best tech awards in the UK in this blog from last year.
 You can find details of even more UK tech awards here.

 Read the entry criteria and small print carefully